siam-biswas/Dynamikos/README.md

 # Installation
-Just copy the "DynamicSize.swift" file in your project
+Just copy the "Dynamikos.swift" file in your project

 # Usage